RolnickLab/ClimateSet/README.md

     pretrained_run_id: "" #eg "3u0ys0d5"
     pretrained_ckpt_dir: "" # eg. "causalpaca/emulator/emulator/ne8oyt48/checkpoints/epoch=49-step=2950.ckpt"
  ```

-We are currently in the process of backing up all of our models used for the paper and will provide the pretrained checkpoints publicly as far as possible.
-Please feel free to reach out to us if you want to work with the repository and are in need of pretrained models.

 ## Logging locally
 To run your model locally can either use no logger at all or tell the wandb logger to log your experiments offline you will need to overwrite the default logger (wandb) and set it to offline: